Asset Graph

 AssetGraph-SidebarExpanded.png

-Viewing the Investigation Step-by-Step
+Viewing Investigations Step-by-Step

+The current step is highlighted blue.
 Each step tile includes a description of the step it represents.
 Hover over the tile to see the full description in a tooltip.
 Mouse over a step tile to see the full name of the action taken when the name is long.
-Clicking a step tile also recenters the graph.

 To return to the main Asset Graph view, click Starting Point in the Investigation Steps list or AssetGraphIcon.png in the Navigation bar.